Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Learning objectives

-+ to understand how frontline responders work with a special focus on the medical sector
++ to understand how frontline responders work with a special focus on the social sector.

 + to understand why cooperation in multi-professional teams is most successful in tackling domestic violence.